 The leathery leaves of Dryopteris marginalis are a beautiful addition to the woodland garden and can form a lovely an easy to maintain groundcover.
-A sturdy east coast native, it forms a tidy clump that will not spread and is very tolerant of dry shade conditions once it has established.
-Marginal wood fern is often found in shaded crevices of rocky ledges and bluffs from Newfoundland to Georgia, west to Oklahoma and Minnesota.
+A sturdy east coast native, it forms a tidy clump that will not spread and is very tolerant of dry shade conditions once it has been established.

 Easy-to-grow evergreen fern tolerant of dry conditions